Neon-20/Timeverse/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 TimeVerse is an open-source activity log application built with Next.js to meet everyone's needs.
-Keep track of your daily activities, manage your time effectively, and enhance your productivity.
+Keep track of your daily activities, manage your time effectively, and enhance your productivity

 ## Features